 An important goal of treatment is to achieve a complete cytogenetic response.
 This requires performing a bone marrow biopsy and is generally done three to six months after starting treatment when blood tests suggest that there are fewer leukemia cells.
 It is not clear whether any of these drugs can cure CML, and the disease may come back if treatment is stopped.
 If treatment with one of these drugs has worked, a patient no longer has evidence of cells with the Philadelphia chromosome and has normal levels of blood cells.
 This is called a complete cytogenetic remission.
 It is currently recommended that these drugs should be continued throughout the person’s life to prevent the CML from recurring.

 Monitoring.
-More sensitive blood tests, such as FISH and PCR (see Diagnosis ), are usually done every three months on a blood sample after a person has a cytogenetic response in the bone marrow cells.
-Patients who have no cells with the Philadelphia chromosome on regular cytogenetic tests often need to have PCR testing to find a molecular response, which means that amount of cells with the BCR-ABL gene have been greatly reduced and further bone marrow tests are not necessary.
-Patients who have a rapid decrease in the number of cells with the Philadelphia chromosome by three months after starting treatment appear to have the best long-term outcomes.
+More sensitive blood tests, such as PCR and rarely FISH (see Diagnosis ), are usually done every three months on a blood sample after a person has a cytogenetic response in the bone marrow cells.
+Patients who have no cells with the Philadelphia chromosome on regular cytogenetic tests often need to have PCR testing to find a molecular response.
+Patients who have a rapid decrease in the number of cells with the Philadelphia chromosome by three months after starting treatment may have the best long-term outcomes.

-Sometimes, a tyrosine kinase drug stops working and the CML develops resistance to it.
-Resistance can occur if patients do not take their medication regularly, as prescribed .
-Even if patients do take the medication correctly, CML may become resistant to tyrosine kinase inhibitors, which is why it is important to receive regular monitoring with cytogenetic testing, FISH, or PCR to monitor how well the drug is continuing to work.
+Sometimes, a TKI stops working and the CML develops resistance to it.
+Resistance can occur if patients do not take their medication regularly, as prescribed , so it is important for patients to take their medication as prescribed.
+Even if patients do take the medication correctly, CML may become resistant to a TKI, which is why it is important to receive regular monitoring with cytogenetic testing, FISH, or PCR to monitor how well the drug is continuing to work.

-Both dasatinib and nilotinib have been shown to produce a complete cytogenetic response in newly diagnosed patients sooner and in more patients when compared with imatinib; however, imatinib has been used for longer.
-There is no difference in overall survival when using either imatinib or these other drugs as initial treatment.
+Both dasatinib and nilotinib have been shown to bring about a complete cytogenetic response sooner and in more patients newly diagnosed with CML when compared with imatinib; however, imatinib has been used for longer.
+There is no difference in overall survival when using either imatinib or another one of these other drugs as initial treatment.
 Bosutinib and ponatinib are newer drugs but both have also produced complete cytogenetic responses in patients with CML.
-If the medication you start with stops working, the dose may be increased or a different tyrosine kinase drug may still be effective.
+Because of possible severe side effects, caution and careful monitoring is needed if ponatinib is recommended after other drugs have stopped working.
+However, ponatinib is the only TKI that works for patients with the T315I mutation.
+If the medication you start with stops working, the dose may be increased or a different TKI may still be effective.

-A drug called hydroxyurea (Hydrea, Droxia) is often given to lower the number of white blood cells until the definite diagnosis of CML is made with the tests described in the Diagnosis section.
+A drug called hydroxyurea (Hydrea, Droxia) is often given to lower the number of white blood cells until CML can be diagnosed with the tests described in the Diagnosis section.
 Given in capsule form, this drug works well to return blood cells to normal levels within a few days or weeks and reduce the size of the spleen, but it does not reduce the percentage of cells with the Philadelphia chromosome and does not prevent blast crisis alone.
-Although hydroxyurea has few side effects, most patients newly diagnosed with chronic phase CML receive imatinib or other tyrosine kinase inhibitors (see above) as soon as possible.
+Although hydroxyurea has few side effects, most patients newly diagnosed with chronic phase CML receive imatinib or another TKI (see above) as soon as possible.
 Side effects of chemotherapy depend on the specific drug and the dosage and usually go away when treatment is complete.

 In 2012, the drug omacetaxine mepesuccinate (Synribo) was approved by the FDA for patients with chronic or accelerated phase CML that is not responding to one of the TKIs described above.
-Omacetaxine is given by subcutaneous (under the skin) injection daily for seven to 14 days.
+Omacetaxine is given by injection under the skin daily for seven to 14 days.
 The most common side effects include thrombocytopenia, anemia, neutropenia, diarrhea, nausea, fatigue, weakness, skin irritation where the drug was given, fever, and infection.